 Some of those native app builders are mentioned below:

-1. Appery.io – Appery.io has a great visual editor which has drag and drop components making it easy to build the UI of an app without any coding knowledge.
+1. Appery.io – Appery.io has a great visual editor that has a drag and drop components making it easy to build the UI of an app without any coding knowledge.
 It generates code in the background when the user is making changes to the app.
 In the end, it generates an APK which can be used to upload to Google Play Store.

 2. Appy Pie – Appy Pie acts as a great tool for beginners as it focussed on usability.
 If you want to build a mobile app, you will have to do so from scratch, rather than inputting a URL and importing content from your website.